BenFradet/benfradet.github.io/_posts/2015-12-16-Exploring-spark.ml-with-the-Titanic-Kaggle-competition.md

 ))
 {% endhighlight %}

-We first apply each `StringIndexer` for every one of our categorical feature and our label, we then assemble every feature into one column.
+We first apply each `StringIndexer` for every one of our categorical features and our label, we then assemble every feature into one column.
 Then, we train our random forest and we finally convert back the indexed labels predicted to the original ones.
 <br><br>

 ### Selecting the best model